mmisw/mmiorr/org.mmisw.iserver/README.txt

-org.mmisw.iserver
+org.mmisw.iserver - ORR Client Library
 Carlos Rueda  -  http://marinemetadata.org
 May 2009

-Core interface to registry server
+This module provides a library for clients to interact with the registry server

 Goals:
 	More flexible design